 WordPress Custom Fields, Part I: The Basics

-[ Diagram: Electric Field ] I recently developed a theme that makes heavy use of WordPress’ custom fields.
+[ Magnetic Fields ] I recently developed a theme that makes heavy use of WordPress’ custom fields.
 The custom-field functionality of WordPress makes it possible to rig up just about any customized layout quickly and easily.
 Custom fields enable designers to organize post content into different sections, making it possible to create non-linear page layouts, with different types of content easily removed from the normal post loop and relocated to different parts of the document.
 This organizational and design flexibility has the added benefit of making it super-easy to update your content, redesign your theme, and handle blog maintenance in general.
 In the first part of this mini-series, we walk through the process of implementing and using custom fields; then, in part two, I will share some delicious tips and tricks to help you get the most out of everything that custom fields have to offer.

 Learning by example: Custom image gallery